dranjan/dranjan.github.io/README.md

    square, and
 2. it makes the fractal structure easier to see.

+Since website favicons are typically rendered at very small sizes, it hardly makes any difference there at all, but for simplicity, I try to use the same version everywhere.

 ## Acknowledgements

 A lot of heavy lifting is being done by the colormap.
 The